 634 King Cadwallon of Gwynedd slays both Kings Eanfrith of Bernicia and Osric of Deira rather than negotiate peace with them.
 Eanfrith's half-brother, Oswald succeeds to a united Northumbria.
 He gathers a force and clashes with King Cadwallon of Gwynedd at the Battle of Heavenfield.
 Cadwallon is killed and Oswald victorious.
 Cadafael Cadomedd usurps the Gwynedd throne and ousts Prince Cadwaladr.
 Civil War ensues in the kingdom.

-St Cadwaladr Fendigaid King Cadwaladr the Blessed was the last monarch to have any semblance of authority of the other Celtic Kings of Britain.
+King Cadwaladr the Blessed [See genealogy] was the last monarch to have any semblance of authority of the other Celtic Kings of Britain and who allegedly first Welsh king to take up the Red Dragon emblem, later used by Henry VII who claimed descent from Cadwaladr.
 He appears to have helped Penda of Mercia carry on his father Cadwallon's fight against the Northumbrians, though it is uncertain whether his men were present at King Oswald's final defeat at the Battle of Maes Cogwy (Oswestry) in 642.
 Tradition says he was ill for much of his reign, during which time, a Civil War broke out in Britain.
 This was not helped by a widespread famine, followed by a plague, that swept through the country at the same time.
 It is possible that Cadwaladr died of this plague in 664, but another theory has him fleeing to Brittany, where he accepted the hospitality of King Alain Hir (the Tall).
 Many years later, when the natural disasters abated, Cadwaladr sent his son, Ifwr, back to Britain to secure the Royal throne, while he went on a pilgrimage to Rome.
 He died there in 688.
 His body was brought back to Wales and buried in his church of Llangadwaladr on Ynys Mon Anglesey).
 [1g]

-The Blayney connection to this King Cadwaladr is not by direct ancestry, as far as I can tell.
-Afandreg Ddu (daughter of Cynan Garwyn ap Brochfael, "White Shanks", King of Powys and direct ancestor of the Blayneys) married Cadfan ap Iago and they begat Cadwallon ap Cadfan, father of Cadwaladr the Blessed.
-See descendancy where another connection is shown, namely six generations later, Cadwaladr's descendant Merfyn Frych "the Freckled" King of Powys marries the Nest (742-770), daughter of the Blayney ancestor Cadell ap Brochwel King of Powys.
+The Blayney connections to this King Cadwaladr is not by direct paternal ancestry, as it relies on some maternal connections such as: Afandreg Ddu (daughter of Cynan Garwyn ap Brochfael, "White Shanks", King of Powys and direct ancestor of the Blayneys) married Cadfan ap Iago and they begat Cadwallon ap Cadfan, father of Cadwaladr the Blessed.
+See descendancy.
+Six generations later, Cadwaladr's descendant Merfyn Frych "the Freckled" King of Powys marries the Nest (742-770), daughter of the Blayney ancestor Cadell ap Brochwel King of Powys.
+They in turn are Blayney ancestors through through Dyddgu, the wife of the Blayney ancestor Meilir Gryg.

 664 The death of Cadwaladr marked the end of any hopes of the Britons regaining their ancient kingdoms on the mainland.
 Cadwaladr was the son of Cadwallon of Gwynedd, whose intention, according to historian Bede, had been to exterminate the English race.
 The death of Cadwaladr in Rome is the starting point of the Brut y Tywysogyon, the chronicle of the Welsh princes.
 The author of the "Brut" stated "And from that time onwards the Britons lost the crown of the kingdom and the Saxons won it."
-It was apparent that it was all over for Cadwaladr as "King of the Britons" before he even started his reign.
-REFERENCE: 48 Kings & Queens of Britain, p 226; Buell001.zip
+It was apparent that it was all over for Cadwaladr as "King of the Britons" before he even started his reign [927].

 Battles and rivalry between the forces of the Celts and the Saxons continued until eventually in the eighth century, a line was drawn by the Saxon King Offa of Mercia who built a Dyke separating what was Celtic Wales (and the Red Dragon) from Saxon England (and their White Dragon).
 The people of Wales would have to wait for the Tudors to re-establish any claim to the throne of Britain.
 It is significant, therefore, at Bosworth Field in 1485, the Red Dragon of Cadwaladr was carried by Henry Tudor in his defeat of Richard III.